80columns/passphraser-cli/README.md

 Binaries for Passphraser are not made available on purpose.
 In general it is not wise to generate passwords using code you cannot audit.
 There are exceptions to this of course, for example when using well-known password manager applications.

+If you'd like to use Passphraser without installing any software, you can reference the [Passphraser Scripts](https://github.com/80columns/passphraser-scripts).

 ## Using Passphraser
 You can view the full list of options for Passphraser by running this command: